-20 apartments for rent in Humboldt Park, Chicago, IL
+20 apartments for rent near Humboldt Park, Chicago, IL

 Humboldt Park, a neighborhood in Chicago, Illinois, is located on the northwest side of the city.
 Its borders include Western Avenue to the east, Pulaski Road to the west, Armitage Avenue to the North and Chicago Avenue to the south.